hug0sh0t/waterMelon/README.md

-A blank shell for simple, Secure Authentication
+A blank shell for simple, Authentication